zeynepergun/CarSalesWebsite/README.md

 # CarSalesWebsite
- It is a website that allows users to search according to their needs.
+ It is a website that allows users to search according to their vehicle needs.